 Step 2: New Student Orientation & Placement Test

-New students must take the Test of Adult Basic Education (TABE).
-The TABE consists of Reading, Math, and Language.
-While there is no pass or fail on the TABE, you should try to do your best so you are placed in the proper ABE/GED class.
-Whether you select virtual ABE classes or GED Academy classes, the TABE must be taken in person at our Main or Poinciana locations.
+New students must take the Greater Opportunities for Adult Learning Success (GOALS) test.
+The GOALS consists of Reading and Math.
+While there is no pass or fail on the GOALS, you should try to do your best so you are placed in the proper GED® class.
+Whether you select virtual ABE classes or GED® Academy classes, the GOALS must be taken in person at our Main or Poinciana locations.

 Part of the testing process is a new student orientation where you will learn what to expect when you begin your classes, what ALCO has to offer, and all about the GED® test.
 Your counselor will be there to help you if you have any questions and you will also receive your student identification card and parking permit.